GaloisInc/pirate/README.md

 Implemented using the CUSE (character device in userspace) functionality that is available in the FUSE library (https://github.com/libfuse/libfuse).
-Communication is implemented using TCP/IP sockets.
+Communication is implemented using either TCP/IP sockets or names pipes.